Ingrid Young

 Undergraduate teaching

 Ingrid is the programme director for the Bioethics, Law and Society BMedSci Honours degree for 3rd year intercalating medical students.
-She also leads on social science and LGBTQ year 2 teaching for the MBChB programme; she leads on 2 modules for the Society, Ethics and Medicine (SEAM) course and runs a trans health topic as part of the interdisciplinary Transitions course.
+She also leads on social science and LGBTQ year 2 teaching for the MBChB programme; she leads on 2 modules for the Society, Ethics and Medicine (SEAM) course and ran a trans health topic as part of the interdisciplinary Transitions course for three years.

 Ingrid also supervises Honours year dissertations for BMedSci and other programme students, and supervises MBChB Year 2 group projects on the Future of Medicine.